Skip to main content

 Prerequisites

-When a prerequisite flag is added to targeting, the current flag is only evaluated if the prerequisite flag's returned value matches the configured value.
-This means that the target flag is only evaluated if the prerequisite conditions are satisfied.
+When a prerequisite flag is added to a targeting configuration, the target flag is only evaluated if the prerequisite flag's returned value matches the configured value.
+This means that the target flag is only evaluated if the prerequisite conditions are fully satisfied.

 The image below presents an example using two flags as prerequisites.
 Therefore, the targeting or rollout percentage evaluation will only happen if the first flag returns the true variation and the second returns the a variation.
 Otherwise, the Bucketeer will provide the OFF variation.